In Personal Finance as in business, the only thing that really matters is how much cash flow is coming in.

 This sounds simple but many people don’t abide by this simple rule.
 One of the reasons is that they don’t truly appreciate the power of positive cash flow and wonders it can do to your net worth.

 I for one started to understand the power of cash flow once I realised that money can make more money.
 By being smart with your money, investing instead of spending, your money can work hard for you and send back more money to your bank account.
 Once you understand this concept, you will realise the that more money you have, the more you’ll want to use it to make even more money.

-Most people today are focussed on consumption.
-They earn money to simply buy a newer car, move into a bigger house, go clothes shopping, buy status symbols or spend money on invincible items (LINK).
+Most people today are focused on consumption.
+They earn money to simply buy a newer car, move into a bigger house, go clothes shopping, buy status symbols or spend money on invincible items.
 If you want to truly be successful with your finances, you need to live by a different set of rules.

 The golden rule in personal finance is :

 Spend less than you earn and invest the difference.

 - Maximise your income – Although money in itself is not the most important thing in the world, generally the more money you bring in, the better.
 The more cash you bring in, the more easily you’ll meet your needs and the easier it will be to focus on the other things that are important in life.

 It is very common to find people that want to follow their passion or don’t want to spend 6 years in school or 60 hours at the office or whatever.
 These people will probably max out at a comfortable life.
 But if you want a truly luxurious life, you need to be out there chasing high-paying careers and negotiating your salary which many people are afraid of doing these days.